LeoKeidran/tcnb/chp/chp5.md

 ***Please follow the Onyx Advice found under [Stigma - Onyx](../stigma/onyx.md) for this operation.
 The below is operation specific advice.*** <br>

-Much like in 5-4, you should mash the ultrasound to find Onyx quickly, especially as there is no music queue to let you know you have found it. <br>
+Much like in 5-4, you should mash the ultrasound to find Onyx quickly, especially as there is no music cue to let you know you have found it. <br>

 This is the only op where hitting text-skip after the operation is faster than to perform an ESS. <br>